 I’m a little biased here (I founded and run Craftiosity), but crafts are wonderful for subscription boxes.
-I’ve never met a crafter who doesn’t love learning and trying new projects, and the happiness your customers will get from creating with the materials / kit you send them each month (especially on lock down) are a key way to spread creative joy.
+I’ve never met a crafter who doesn’t love learning and trying new projects, and the happiness your customers will get from creating with the materials / kit you send them each month are a key way to spread creative joy.

-Similarly, if you’re teaching workshops online now, a subscription box might make sense - and add to your workshop offer.
+Similarly, if you’re teaching workshops online, a subscription box might make sense and add to your workshop offer.
 Are there materials you would have provided in person that could be sent in a box?
 This could be for a recurring subscription model, or it could be a one-off postal purchase (with incentive if they sign up for a monthly workshop with you).

 - Candles / Aromatherapy / Home scents

 A little like food, for those that love their home scents, you always need more candles (that’s what I tell my husband, anyway!)
 A curated box of different candles/scents and home comfort treats can work very well with a subscription model.

 People love to treat their pets and feathered friends!
 If you already supply in these areas, you may find your customers are definitely ready for a monthly curated treat for the animals they care for too.